-ARTIST: The maker of this piece, Ann (born Doceann) Hazelton (1843- 1915) of Greene County, North Carolina, was the daughter of Christopher Hazelton (1818-1845) and Elizabeth Cahoon Hazelton (1815-1850).
-After her parents died, she and her brother Elias (1845-1920) wards of their uncle, Benjamin Hazelton.
+The maker of this piece, Ann (born Doceann) Hazelton (1843- 1915) of Greene County, North Carolina, was the daughter of Christopher Hazelton (1818-1845) and Elizabeth Cahoon Hazelton (1815-1850).
+After her parents died, she and her brother Elias (1845-1920) became wards of their uncle, Benjamin Hazelton.
 Anne began attending the Salem Girls’ Boarding School in 1855 where she stayed until 1861.
-Ca. 1863 she became the third wife of William Coward.
-The couple resided in Greene County, North Carolina, where William is listed as a farmer on the 1870 census.
+Circa 1863 she became the third wife of William Coward.
+The couple resided in Greene County, North Carolina, where William is listed as a farmer in the 1870 census.
 The couple raised eight children including William’s son from his second marriage.
 At the time of her death, Anne Hazelton Coward lived in Mosely Township in Lenoir County, North Carolina.

 BERLIN WORK: Berlin work developed in Germany in the early 19th century.
 Printed patterns for brightly colored wools, or “worsteds”, were widely distributed and commercially available by the 1820’s.
 Patterns were printed on “point”, or graph, paper with colored blocks corresponding to squares on the canvas.
 The stitcher had only to follow the graph and count lines, squares, and stitches to create colorful elaborate designs.
 The most popular patterns included wreaths, bouquets of flowers, animals, patterns for shoes, and pictorials.
 The Old Salem Museums & Gardens collection includes a large number of patterns once beloninging to the school.
 Some of the patterns are quite small (just a few inches wide) while of others (such as the variety used for this piece) are quite large.